okube-ai/laktory/README.md

 for event in events:
     event.to_databricks()
 ```

-### Define data pipeline and data tables
+### Declare data pipeline and data tables
-A yaml file define the configuration for a data pipeline, including the transformations of a raw data event into curated
+A yaml file define the configuration for a data pipeline, including the transformations of a raw data event into silver (curated) and gold (consumption) layers.
-(silver) and consumption (gold) layers.

 ```yaml
 name: pl-stock-prices